 Digital DPIA (Data Protection Impact Assessment)

 This collaborative project co-designed and developed a digital approach to Data Protection Impact Assessments, fundamental on many levels not only to the handling of personal data, but also to manage organisational risk and underpin project success.

-A Data Protection Impact Assessment (DPIA) is an important to tool to ensure compliance with the General Data Protection Regulation (GDPR).
-Whilst a legal requirement in case of “High Risk” processing, many Data Controllers undertake a DPIA for any new data sharing and data processing operations and projects.
+A Data Protection Impact Assessment (DPIA) is an important tool to ensure compliance with the General Data Protection Regulation (GDPR).
+Whilst a legal requirement in cases of “High Risk” processing, many Data Controllers undertake a DPIA for any new data sharing and data processing operations and projects.

 The current DPIA status quo is often a lengthy, paper-based, complicated, inefficient and non-standardised process.
 Lacking the benefit of smart working practices, DPOs and IG professionals across the country can all see the benefits a digital approach will bring.

-Working with leading public sector solution designers, Looking Local, in collaboration with 12 public sector bodies from across local government, health, education – with engagement from the ICO, NHSX, IRMS and Information Sharing Gateway – this project will shape the future of the DPIA process.
+Working with leading public sector solution designers, Looking Local, in collaboration with 12 public sector bodies from across local government, health and education – with engagement from the ICO, NHSX, IRMS and Information Sharing Gateway – this project shaped the future of the DPIA process.

-The resulting co-designed solution will deliver a cloud based platform which will assess if there is a need for a DPIA to be completed, provide a standardised approach to the data capture and the ability to allocate tasks to various user roles to ensure timely, quality completion and sign off of a DPIA.
+The resulting co-designed solution delivered a cloud based platform which assessed if there was a need for a DPIA to be completed, provided a standardised approach to the data capture and the ability to allocate tasks to various user roles to ensure timely, quality completion and sign off of a DPIA.

-By developing a guided, accessible and national platform, it will be possible to equip individual service departments with the tools they need to assume responsibility for their own DPIA needs thus both upskilling and spreading the burden of completing DPIAs, as well as enabling collaborative, multi-partner DPIA management.
+By developing a guided, accessible and national platform, it was possible to equip individual service departments with the tools they needed to assume responsibility for their own DPIA needs thus both upskilling and spreading the burden of completing DPIAs, as well as enabling collaborative, multi-partner DPIA management.